RSachinShetty/scenario-examples/CKA/node-port-issue/step1/q.md

 * and also `kube-controller-manager-controlplane` pod continuously restarting Fix above issue

-Expectation: both `kube-controller-manager-controlplane` and `kube-apiserver-controlplane` pods running in `kube-system` namespace
+Expectation: `kube-apiserver-controlplane` pods running in `kube-system` namespace

 You can `ssh controlplane`

+Note: after debugged wait for sometime, pods will come up